A Unique Approach to Teaching Reading and Writing

 By weaving together the latest in literacy learning research with social-skills development and embedded professional learning, Collaborative Literacy gives educators the tools they need to support students through their literacy journey.

-The Reading League has published a Curriculum Navigation Report on Collaborative Literacy as an informational tool for curriculum decision makers.
+The Reading League has published a Curriculum Navigation Report on Collaborative Literacy (which includes the Being a Reader™ and Being a Writer™ programs) as an informational tool designed for curriculum decision makers to show how programs align with the science of reading.
 Visit The Reading League Compass to access the report.

 Empowering Teachers, Inspiring Students